 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: They should ASAP.
+VOA VIEW: They should be charged.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.